IoT-gamer/flutter_gps_ar_fusion_app/README.md

     * Walk normally holding the phone up (camera unblocked).
     * Watch the **Blue Polyline** on the map.
 It will draw smoothly in real-time as you walk.
     * If the AR tracking drifts, the line will gently correct itself when the next high-quality GPS point arrives.

+4. **Tuning:** Use the slider at the bottom of the screen:
+    * **Slide Left (Trust GPS):** Use this if the blue line is drifting through buildings.
+The path will snap to the raw GPS points.
+    * **Slide Right (Trust AR):** Use this if the GPS is jittering wildly.
+The path will become very smooth but may drift over long distances.

 ## 📂 Project Structure